noostale/drone-semantic-segmentation/README.md

 ## Conclusions

-In this project, we have developed and compared deep learning models for semantic segmentation of drone aerial images.
-The models have been trained and evaluated on a dataset of drone aerial images and their corresponding pixel-wise masks.
-The results show that the FPN and DeepLabV3Plus models outperform the SimpleFCN model in terms of pixel-wise accuracy and mean IoU.
-The FPN model achieves the highest pixel-wise accuracy and mean IoU among the three models.
-The results demonstrate the effectiveness of deep learning models for semantic segmentation of drone aerial images.
+In this project, we developed and compared several deep learning models for semantic segmentation.
+Our findings revealed that the FPN (Feature Pyramid Network) and DeepLab V3+ models significantly outperformed the Simple FCN baseline model in both pixel-wise accuracy and mean Intersection over Union (IoU).

+Notably, the FPN model achieved the highest scores across all metrics, highlighting the superior performance and efficacy of advanced deep learning architectures in semantic segmentation tasks when compared to simpler structures like FCNs.

+Note that the DeepLabV3Plus model should be better than the FPN model, probably using more epochs we would see this to happen, but we lack of computational power.

 ## Future Work